 According to our accounting policies all other comprehensive income items under equity should be presented net of tax effect.
-If these equity items show a positive balance, the tax effect has to be shown under deferred tax liabilities.
+If these equity items show a positive balance, the tax effect must be shown under deferred tax liabilities.

-The movements in deferred tax liabilities in 2022 and 2021 are as follows:
+The movements in deferred tax liabilities in 2023 and 2022 are as follows: